Have you ever made a gingerbread house?

 Add water to meringue powder and beat until soft peaks form.
 Add sugar into the mixture and beat until it’s the desired consistency.
 Add more sugar for stiffer icing.

-Because I was running short on frosting, I added it to all the houses for the kids, but you could also put tubs or bags of frosting out for the children to paint on themselves.
-Oh, and we ran out of graham crackers, which is why some of the houses have this funky shape.
+Oh, we ran out of graham crackers, which is why some of the houses have this funky shape.
 Sigh.
 Maybe next year I’ll be more prepared!

 Thankfully, our friends didn’t let on if they minded.
-Sweet kids.
+We’re lucky to have such kind neighbors.

 Six More Gingerbread House Ideas…